shawn-becker-angel/basic-mnist/README.md

 # Basic-MNIST image-classification

-Basic MNIST script that uses @tf.function decorators and tf.GradientTape for low-level training and evaluation loops.
+This repo contains a pytorch MNIST image classification script that uses `@tf.function` decorators and `tf.GradientTape` for low-level training and evaluation loops.
-Pythonized adaptation of jupyter notebook,
-[Writing a training loop from scratch](https://keras.io/guides/writing_a_training_loop_from_scratch) by fchollet, last modified: 2020/04/15
+The script is a python-ized adaptation of jupyter notebook, [Writing a training loop from scratch](https://keras.io/guides/writing_a_training_loop_from_scratch) by fchollet, last modified: 2020/04/15